 - Offset: 10mm

-- ABZORB midsole absorbs impact through a combination of cushioning and compression resistance
+- ABZORB midsole technology absorbs impact through a blend of cushioning and compression resistance in these mens cross training shoes for comfortable, all-day wear.

 - MAX AIRFLOW SUPPORT: Lightweight mesh upper with a breathable pattern that boosts ventilation and keeps feet cool during long-distance training for consistent comfort